ronancpl/HeavenMS/README.md

 ---
 ### Some notes about WZ/WZ.XML EDITING

-NOTE: Be extremely wary when using server-side's XMLs data being reimporting into the client's WZ, as some means of synchronization between the server and client modules, this action COULD generate some kind of bugs afterwards.
+NOTE: Be extremely wary when using server-side's XMLs data being reimported into the client's WZ, as some means of synchronization between the server and client modules, this action COULD generate some kind of bugs afterwards.
 Client-to-server data reimporting seems to be fine, though.

 #### Editing the v83 WZ's: